jasonjson/jasonjson.github.io/_posts/2015-11-13-text-justification.markdown

 - Brain Teaser
 author: Jason
 ---
-<p><strong><em>Given an array of words and a length L, format the text such that each line has exactly L characters and is fully (left and right) justified.</p>
+**Given an array of words and a length L, format the text such that each line has exactly L characters and is fully (left and right) justified.
 You should pack your words in a greedy approach; that is, pack as many words as you can in each line.
-Pad extra spaces ' ' when necessary so that each line has exactly L characters.</p>
+Pad extra spaces ' ' when necessary so that each line has exactly L characters.**
-Extra spaces between words should be distributed as evenly as possible.
-If the number of spaces on a line do not divide evenly between words, the empty slots on the left will be assigned more spaces than the slots on the right.</p>
-For the last line of text, it should be left justified and no extra space is inserted between words.</em></strong></p>
+**Extra spaces between words should be distributed as evenly as possible.
+If the number of spaces on a line do not divide evenly between words, the empty slots on the left will be assigned more spaces than the slots on the right.
+For the last line of text, it should be left justified and no extra space is inserted between words.**

 ``` java
 public class Solution {
     public List<String> fullJustify(String[] words, int maxWidth) {
         List<String> result = new ArrayList<String>();
         if (words == null || words.length == 0) return result;

         int index = 0;
         while (index < words.length) {
             int len = words[index].length();//此处没有额外+1，相当于最后一个word不需要空格